ort01/weather-app-assignment/README.md

 ## React Weather project to test your abilities

-Podla toho ci vypracovavate toto zadanie na pohovore, alebo doma, vypracujte todo-home.txt, alebo todo-on-site.txt.
+Podla toho ci vypracovavate toto zadanie na pohovore, alebo doma, vypracujte todo-on-site.md alebo todo-home.md.

 -----

-Depending on whether you are working on this task during an interview or at home, complete todo-home.txt or todo-on-site.txt.
+Depending on whether you are working on this task during an interview or at home, complete todo-on-site.md or todo-home.md.

 ## Available Scripts